elijahmandeville/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+\*\* Sessions store user data and persist that data

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+\*\* bcrypt hashes user's passwords before storing them in a database.

 - [ ] What does bcrypt do to slow down attackers?

+\*\* I mean, it does a lot of things that slows down attackers.
+First off, hashing a password 256 times makes things pretty difficult when trying to hack someone's account.
+Also, it verifies passwords and whether or not they match the user's password.

 - [ ] What are the three parts of the JSON Web Token?

+\*\* Header, payload, and signature

 ## Minimum Viable Product